seamusdemora/LTspice-PWLfiles/README.md

 Once I exported the first data file from the oscilloscope, I realized constructing the PWL file would be more challenging than it seemed at first.
 From the scope's *export menu* I chose the CSV format; a short time later I had a 277MB file with 10 million data points (voltage v. time) at a 0.2 nano-second intervals.
 Far more data than needed; far more data than LTspice could handle.

-Here's a [rather large CSV file](https://drive.google.com/file/d/14TgyNHGOWcfiwsI2c3uICQXNFt6SBPWj/view?usp=sharing) containing all the data points (volt vs time) for the contact bounce measurement #7: CB07.
+Here's the [rather large CSV file](https://drive.google.com/file/d/14TgyNHGOWcfiwsI2c3uICQXNFt6SBPWj/view?usp=sharing) containing all the data points (volt vs time) for the contact bounce measurement #7: CB07.

+And so, here's the challenge: ***How to create a small-ish PWL file for LTspice from a 277MB CSV file downloaded from the oscilloscope?***     [***TO BE CONTINUED***]

 | 1.
 Scope Measurement Screenshot | 2.
 Scope Measurement Screenshot & Comments |
 | -------------------------- | -------------------------- |